 Some parks (see list below) are managed by the state-owned Grün Berlin GmbH group.

-The arrangement is associated with secondary provisions:
+The arrangement is associated with additional requirements:

 This affects the following parks: